-PRESENT STUDENTS / PAST STUDENTS / JOIN THE TEAM?
+PRESENT MEMBERS / PAST STUDENTS / JOIN THE TEAM?

-Matthew Muzzatti (PhD student; co-advised with Professor Heath MacMillan at Carleton University)
+Matthew Muzzatti (PhD student; co-advised with Prof. Heath MacMillan at Carleton University)

 Matt completed his MSc at the University of Guelph with Rebecca Hallett, where he developed an action threshold for timing insecticide applications in canola to combat swede midge (Contarinia nasturtii), an established insect pest in Canada.
 He then joined the MacMillan and Bertram labs in 2020 to study how to maximize the health and growth rates of cultivated crickets for human consumption.
 Matt enjoys insect photography and pedagogy, and is a proponent of experiential learning to enhance teaching methods.

-Sophie Kasdorf (MSc student; co-advised with Professor Heath MacMillan at Carleton University)
+Sophie Kasdorf (MSc student; co-advised with Prof. Heath MacMillan at Carleton University)

 Sophie joined the lab as a fourth-year undergraduate student in the fall of 2021 to complete her honours thesis, which focused on the use of brewery waste as the primary protein source in cricket feed.
 In the fall of 2022, she started her M.Sc. co-supervised by Heath MacMillan.
 Her research focuses on the use of sustainable feed sources for edible crickets.